lgatto/2017_09_25_OpenScience_EPFL/slides.md

 > If *research is the by-product of researchers getting promoted*
 > (David Barron), then shouldn't we, early career researchers (ECRs),
 > focus on promotion and being docile academic citizens rather than
-> aiming for the more nobel cause of pursuing research to understand
+> aiming for the more noble cause of pursuing research to understand
 > the world that surrounds us, and disseminate our findings using
 > modern channels?